 HP from message rating is rarely useful [LEFT], let alone a life-saver [RIGHT].

 There's a similar problem with another of the game's online mechanics: message rating.
 Leaving helpful messages is supposed to reward the player with some extra HP when it's rated by other players.
-The problem is that this might happen at inopportune moments - like when your HP is already full, or just after you already used your own Estus.
+The problem is that this might happen at inopportune moments - like when your HP is already full, you're sitting at a bonfire, or just after you already used your own Estus.
 Perhaps this mechanic could use the same solution as the Humanity item from Dark Souls?

 This could be a potential avenue for the re-introduction of Lifegems (from Dark Souls II).
 Personally, I think this is how lifegems should have worked in Dark Souls II, instead of being dropped from enemies or bought from vendors.
 It's good that Dark Souls III does not have farm-able healing items, and that the player has to be much more conscious about your health.
 That being said, an item like a lifegem could solve the problem of message rating similar to how the Humanity item solved Demon's Souls problem of being resurrected immediately after defeating a boss.
 It does, however, re-introduce the problem of Lifegem farming that kind of defeats the purpose of limiting the use of Estus.
 But at least it ties into an online mechanic and rewards the player for using the game's novel online features.
 Limiting the number of messages that a character can leave, and restricting message appearance by character level (similar to summoning and invasions) could help limit the ease with which Lifegems could be farmed in this manner, but it's still sketchy from a balance perspective.